Rajdeep-99/Dice-Game/README.md

 # Dice-Game

-The dice Game which rolls dices of two players on refreshing.
+The Dice Game which rolls dices of two players on refreshing.